Continuous monitoring and communication between regulators and banks provide a backdrop to compliance management.

 - Ensure customers understand their rights

 The compliance department should also help the bank to comply with the requirements in time.
 To do that, it needs to send reminders to the concerned person before the due date.
-Besides, it should keep track of the compliance the institution have missed and prioritize their completion.
+Besides, it should keep track of the compliance the institution has missed and prioritize their completion.

 Monitor client activities